BioRDM/InsightsOfOpenPracticesInBiosciences/DataSet_v1/README.md

 This dataset is provided to facilitate further research and analysis in the field of Open Data in biosciences.Researchers are encouraged to use this data to replicate study findings, conduct meta-analyses, or extend the research into new areas.
 Before reusing the data, please review the accompanying variable descriptions and usage guidelines to ensure accurate interpretation.
 Users are expected to reference this dataset according to the citation guidelines provided and adhere to the licensing terms outlined.
 For any modifications, enhancements, or distributions, we urge users to maintain the integrity of the original data and provide transparent documentation of any data processing steps.

+### 3. Preprint:
+These documents form the cornerstone of the findings presented in this preprint: https://doi.org/10.1101/2024.02.18.580901

 ------------------------------------------------------------------

 ## Dataset Folder/File Overview